raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>44</td>
     <td>Joint Manned Lunar Pass: EOR</td>
     <td>One rocket lifts the DM while another lifts the spacecraft, and kicker if needed.
 A docking test is performed, followed by a flight around the Moon.
+DM gains 10% Safety on successes, 5% on failures.
 Worth 5% lunar recon.
 A Lunar Pass is a milestone step for the Lunar Orbital.<br/>
 This mission requires Duration C.</td>
   </tr>
   <tr>